dtrckd/pymake/README.md

 In order to save and analyse your results, each unique experiment need to be identified in a file.
 To do so, Pymake comes with its own mechanism to map the settings/specification to an unique <filename>s.
 Pymake use the following conventions:

-* <filename>.inf : csv file where each lines contains the state of the iterative process of an experiment,
+* <filename>.inf: csv file where each lines contains the state of the iterative process of an experiment,
-* <filename>.pk : to save complex objects usually at the end of an experiments, and load it after for analysis/visualisation,
+* <filename>.pk: to save complex objects usually at the end of an experiments, and load it after for analysis/visualization,
-* <filename>.json : to save information of an experiments ("database friendly").
+* <filename>.json: to save information of an experiments ("database friendly").

 ###### formatting the filename -- _format

 The choice of the filename will depends on the settings of the experiments.
-In order to specify the format of the filename, there is the special settings `--format  str_fmt`. `str_fmt` is a string template for the filename, with braces delimiter to specify what settings will be replaced, example :
+In order to specify the format of the filename, there is the special settings `--format  str_fmt`. `str_fmt` is a string template for the filename, with braces delimiter to specify what settings will be replaced, example:

-Suppose we have the following settings :
+Suppose we have the following settings:

 ```python
 settings = ExpSpace(name = 'myexpe',